tweag/rules_haskell/README.md

 $ bazel test //...
 ```

-Skylark code in this project is formatted according to the output of
+Starlark code in this project is formatted according to the output of
 [buildifier].
 You can check that the formatting is correct using:

 ```